Exact solution of Dyson-Schwinger equations for a scalar field theory: Exact solution of Dyson-Schwinger equations

 We can draw the conclusion from this analysis that this gives the exact propagator of the theory.
 Defining the propagator through the two-point function as

 we can write it down, after a Lorentz boost, as

 being

 We note that the propagator is in agreement with K\"allen-Lehman form and has all the coefficients being greater than zero.
-Further, it reduces in the proper limit of the propagator of the free theory when $\lambda$ is taken to be zero.
+Further, it reduces in the proper limit of the propagator of the free theory when $\lambda$ is taken to be zero being $\sum_{n=0}^\infty B_n=1$.
+In an infrared expansion in the inverse of the coupling this represents the next to leading order correction \cite{fra0}.

 The equation for the three-point function is

 where we have set

 to be checked {\sl a posteriori}.
 The solution is straightforwardly obtained as